avinal/avinal.github.io/blog/content/posts/articles/this-is-about-lilies-or-is-this.md

 Lilies, they say, are symbols of peace.
 But peace is not given; it is cultivated.
 Lilies demand effort, patience, and faith - a willingness to confront the barren soil and nurture it back to life.
-What follows is a guide to growing Lilies but also a meditation on growth itself, a journey into my soul's quiet reckoning with despair.
+What follows is a guide to growing Lilies and a journey into a soul's quiet reckoning with despair.

-## What Once was and Will be Again
+## What Once Was and Will be Again

 The garden was barren, its silence oppressive.
 The earth, dry and unyielding, clung stubbornly to its lifelessness as though it had forgotten how to nurture, how to hope.
 It stood as a monument to neglect, an expanse of quiet despair that seemed to whisper, Nothing will ever grow here again.

-And yet, something stirred—a faint whisper beneath the desolation, an inkling that even the most forsaken soil might still hold secrets of renewal.
+And yet, something stirred - a faint whisper beneath the desolation, an inkling that even the most forsaken soil might still hold secrets of renewal.
 It was not certainty but a quiet rebellion against despair, a defiant act of belief.
 The decision to grow lilies was made not with confidence but with trembling hands, as if planting these flowers might coax life back into the hollow spaces